Pumpkin Mug Cake

 Have you overdosed on pumpkin spice yet?
-I personally don’t think its possible and have been unsuccessfully fighting over major pumpkin cravings all month long.
+I personally don’t think it’s possible and have been unsuccessfully fighting off major pumpkin cravings all month long.

 All you need is 7 minutes and a handful of ingredients that you can find in most pantries.

 I struggle to find pumpkin spice in London, so usually use a combination of ginger, ground cloves, cinnamon and nutmeg.
 For this recipe you can easily swap the 4 spices for 3/4 tsp pumpkin spice to cut down on ingredients.

 Mug cakes were previously my go to afternoon snack when I was craving something sweet, but I have recently started making them for trips and love how portable they are.
 Once you take the mug cake out of the microwave, run a knife around the outside of the cake and then flip it over to remove it from the mug.
 I love bringing them on airplanes so I have something sweet to snack on on long haul flights.

 While this Paleo Pumpkin Mug Cake is flavourful enough to eat on its own, it can be topped with coconut whip for added decadence.
 You could also toss a handful of chopped walnuts (or chocolate chips for non SCD) into the batter before microwaving.

 Here are a few more pumpkin recipes that you might enjoy…